Larsenianthus arunachalensis: Generative characteristics

 The showy flowers are hermaphroditic and threefold.
 The three membranous, translucent sepals are fused together to form a calyx tube that is 1.6 to 1.7 centimeters long and about 0.3 centimeters in diameter and is white in the lower area, otherwise light red.
 The calyx tube is cut 5 to 6 millimeters deep on one side and is hairy, with the hair becoming thicker towards the tip.
 There are three calyx lobes.
 The red petalsare fused into a corolla tube that is 3.2 to 3.3 centimeters long and about 3.5 millimeters in diameter at the top.
 The three corolla lobes are obverse-lanceolate with a length of 1.5 to 1.7 centimeters.
 The upper corolla lobe is slightly downy on the inside with single-celled, branched trichomes hairy and bent back.
 The two lateral corolla lobes are hairless.
 The white and pale red tinted lateral staminodes are circular to broadly elliptical and curved back with a length of about 4 millimeters and a diameter of about 3.5 millimeters.
-Orange yellow and the top at the tip, beak-like end towards the base red to yellow creamy LabellumWith a length of 2.5 to 2.8 centimeters and a width of 2.5 to 3 millimeters, it is narrowly elongated in the lower two thirds and obverse-lanceolate in the upper third, all in all almost spatulate.
+Orange yellow and the top at the tip, beak-like end towards the base red to yellow creamy Labellum with a length of 2.5 to 2.8 centimeters and a width of 2.5 to 3 millimeters, it is narrowly elongated in the lower two thirds and obverse-lanceolate in the upper third, all in all almost spatulate.
 The fertile stamens, arched like a fish hook, have stamens 2.4 to 2.6 centimeters long, which are colored red in the lower part and creamy yellow in the upper part.
 The creamy yellow, bald anthers are about 3 millimeters long and about 2 millimeters wide.
 Three carpels form a three-chamber ovaryfused, which has a length of about 3 millimeters and a diameter of about 2.5 millimeters and is tomentose and light red.
 There are two white, epigyne glands that are elongated 2.5 to 3 millimeters in length.
 The white scar is about 0.5 mm in diameter, bulbous with ciliate edges.
+Its flowering period is between the months of September to October.